2012 MONTANA COWBOY HALL OF FAME INDUCTEE

 C.M.
 Coffee (1921-2015)

 C.M.
 Coffee was born May 22, 1921, to Clyde Merwyn and Abbey (Gripp) Coffee.
-He was raised on a ranch near Miami, Texas along with two younger brothers, Walter and Tom.C.M.’s father died of severe injuries sustained from a horse accident when he was nine.
-Early on, C.M., who was with him at the time of the mishap, came to understand the importance of proficient horsemanship and honed those skills over a lifetime.
+He was raised on a ranch near Miami, Texas, along with two younger brothers, Walter and Tom.
+When he was nine, C.M.’s father died of severe injuries sustained from a horse accident.
+Early on, C.M., who was with his father at the time of the mishap, came to understand the importance of proficient horsemanship and honed those skills over a lifetime.
 C.M.’s mother instilled lasting manners and the ways of a southern gentleman in her boys that have stood the test of time.

-Upon graduation from high school he was drafted into to the United States Army Air Corp.
+Upon graduation from high school, he was drafted into to the United States Army Air Corp.
 It was during his military service that he first came to Montana.
-He was sent to Missoula and received training in flight, parachuting and related areas.
+He was sent to Missoula and received training in flight, parachuting, and related areas.
 However, since the Japanese surrendered during this time, C.M. was sent to be a tail gunner on a B52 in the Army’s mop up operations in the Pacific Theater.
 He was eventually stationed in the Philippines, traveling throughout the U.S. and the Pacific.

 C. M. was a fourth generation and lifelong Shriner as well as a 60-year member of the Miles City Sage Riders Club.
 He was inducted into the Montana Pro Rodeo Hall & Wall of Fame in 2008.